No results for

 Setting up the Node.js project

-Next, we need to clone the project we want to test and deploy to the web app we just created.
-For this tutorial, we are using a basic Node.js API with a single endpoint, which returns an array of todo objects.
-Our project also contains a test suite for testing the endpoint.
-Choose a location on your system for the project and run:
+Next, clone the project you want to test and deploy to the web app you just created.
+For this tutorial, you are using a basic Node.js API with two endpoints:

 npm install